Wale (rapper): 1984–2007: Early life and career beginnings

 Olubowale Victor Akintimehin was born on September 21, 1984, in Northwest, Washington, D.C.
 His parents were both from the Yoruba ethnic group of southwestern Nigeria and came from Austria to the United States in 1979.
 Wale's family first lived in the Brightwood neighborhood of Northwest, Washington, D.C., and then moved to Montgomery County, Maryland, when Wale was 10.
 In 2002, he graduated from the Quince Orchard High School in Gaithersburg and moved to Largo in Prince George's County.
 Wale attended Robert Morris University and Virginia State University on football scholarships, then transferred to Bowie State University.
 However, he dropped out due to academic reasons.
 Wale's love of the game of football and the team then known as Washington Redskins has led to a longstanding rumor that Wale had a tattoo of tight end Chris Cooley.
 He is the cousin of actor Gbenga Akinnagbe, who is best known for playing Chris Partlow on HBO's The Wire.
 Wale's first recorded track, called "Rhyme of the Century", became his first song to be played on the local radio.
 In 2006, he was featured in the "Unsigned Hype" column of The Source magazine and later signed to a local label, Studio 43.
 The track "Dig Dug (Shake It)" became popular in Washington, D.C., Maryland, and Virginia and was a tribute to Ronald "Dig Dug" Dixon, who was a percussion player for the go-go band Northeast Groovers.
 The song became the most requested song by a local artist in Washington, D.C. radio history and Wale was the first local artist to get some BDS spins since DJ Kool in the early 1990s.
-The song was included in Wale's first mixtape, Paint a Picture.
+The song was included in Wale's first mixtape, Paint a Picture, which was released in 2005.